Cascoda/cascoda-sdk/docs/reference/full-reference.md

 ### Product Guides

 <!-- TODO add description -->
-- [Getting started with the Cascoda KNX IoT Dev Kit](../product/howto-knxiot-devkit.md): Use the Development Kit running KNX-IoT, using the Linker or ETS
+- [Getting started with the Cascoda KNX IoT Dev Kit](../product/howto-knxiot-devkit.md): Use the Development Kit running KNX-IoT, using ETS
 - [Getting Started with the Cascoda Packet Sniffer](../product/howto-sniffer.md): capture and analyze IEEE 802.15.4, Thread, CoAP, OSCORE
 - [Getting Started with the Cascoda Thread Evaluation Kit](../product/howto-thread.md): Set up a Thread network and test simple communications.
 - [Getting Started with the Cascoda Thread Development Board](../product/howto-devboard.md): Learn about the features of the development board, and run two example applications.